 The NIH construction program supports the scientific and programmatic priorities of the NIH Research Program.
 The construction program balances the infrastructure needs of tomorrow’s biomedical research and the need for responsible stewardship of yesterday’s investments in research facilities.
 The program is based on a Five-Year Buildings and Space Plan developed after extensive consultation with scientists, science administrators, and NIH leadership.

-Facilities exert a profound influence on the future productivity of NIH research, so they require extensive advance planning and are generally part of the NIH Master Plan.
+Facilities exert a profound influence on the future productivity of NIH research, so they require extensive advance planning and are generally part of the NIH Master Plans.
 Duration of the work from conception to beneficial occupancy usually takes many years and includes community involvement.

 Design and Construction